Reviews You Can Rely On

 Credit: Natalie Kafader

-Camber can be seen by its rise in the snowboard between the tip and tail and is known for its power, stability, and pop, catering to more intermediate and advanced riders.
+Camber can be seen by its rise in the snowboard between the tip and tail, and is known for its power, stability, and pop, catering to more intermediate and advanced riders.

-Reverse Camber has been around since 2001 and is also known as Rocker.
-A reverse camber snowboard can be defined by its concave shape underneath that gives rise to the tip and tail, making the center of the board your contact point.
-The forgiveness of this shape can be particularly useful for beginners who need a bit of ease turning a snowboard or starting to link together turns throughout the mountain.
-The rocker shape is also particularly popular among freestyle and powder snowboarders due to its playfulness and added surface area in the nose and tail.
-That, combined with more flex makes for an astonishingly fun shape both in the park and in the sidecountry.
-Yet, with this added forgiveness, rocker boards do have the weakness of being less stable at higher speeds and ultimately holding very little edge when it comes to icy or hard-packed terrain.
-That being said, if you're faced with bottomless powder days or you're out in a sunny park, a reverse camber board may be the primo choice for you.
+• Reverse Camber: Speaking of powder, reverse camber, or a rocker profile is what you'll want if you prioritize float in powder.
+A rocker profile is defined by its concave shape under the feet, which makes the center of the board your contact point, and arcs up at the tip and tail.
+The forgiveness of this shape can be beneficial for beginners who need a bit of ease when turning a snowboard or when starting to link turns throughout the mountain.
+The rocker shape is also particularly popular among freestyle and powder snowboarders for its playfulness and increased surface area at the nose and tail.
+Often built with more flex, this is an astonishingly fun shape both in the park and in the sidecountry, yet rocker boards are less stable at higher speeds and have less edge-hold on icy or hard-packed terrain.

 snowboard - these are just few of the various types of snowboard cambers.